ELATEC Strengthens Global Presence With Regional Hub In Dubai

 Date

+data-text="ELATEC Strengthens Global Presence with Regional Hub in Dubai" data-link=" Strengthens Global Presence with Regional Hub in Dubai" class="whatsapp"

-(MENAFN- The Arabian Post) Arabian Post -PUCHHEIM, GERMANY – Newsaktuell – 23 January 2025 – ELATEC, a leading global provider of user authentication and identification solutions, is beginning 2025 with a significant step forward in its global expansion strategy: the launch of its new office in Dubai.
+PUCHHEIM, GERMANY - Newsaktuell - 23 January 2025 ELATEC, a leading global provider of user authentication and identification solutions, is beginning 2025 with a significant step forward in its global expansion strategy: the launch of its new office in Dubai.
 Operating under the name ELATEC Middle East Trading FZE, this new location will serve as a dedicated hub to support the company's growing customer base and partners across the Middle East.
 The operations, led by Managing Director Carsten Hoersch, are set to drive innovative, secure, and tailored access control solutions in the region.

 A Strategic Milestone in the Middle East